Determining the Proton's Gluonic Gravitational Form Factors

 where $M_N$ is the nucleon mass.
-Table~\ref{jpsi:fitparams-one} shows the extracted parameters that define the gluonic GFFs for each of the holographic and GPD+VMD approach together with the corresponding mass and scalar radius determined using eqs.(\ref{radone},\ref{radtwo}).
+While the above expressions are consistent with the holographic QCD approach, they are approximate in the case of the GPD approach.
+Table~\ref{jpsi:fitparams-one} shows the extracted parameters that define the gluonic GFFs for each of the holographic and GPD approaches together with the corresponding mass and scalar radius determined using Eqs.(\ref{radone},\ref{radtwo}).
 We also report the lattice values for comparison.
-The radii extracted following the holographic QCD approach, which agree well with the lattice results, suggest a three-fold nucleon structure, with a mass radius smaller than the charge radius and a scalar radius extending well beyond the charge radius, about one fermi.
+The radii extracted following the holographic QCD approach, which agree well with the lattice results, suggest a three-fold nucleon structure with a mass radius smaller than the charge radius and a scalar radius extending well beyond the charge radius, about one fermi.

-For completeness we also carried out a one-dimensional analysis of our results to determine the mass radius according to the VMD-based approach from ref.~\cite{Kharzeev:2021qkd} (labeled DK), for each photon energy separately.
-Additionally, following the VMD approach described in refs.~\cite{Wang:2019mza,Kharzeev:1995ij,Kharzeev:1998bz,Kharzeev:2021qkd}, we extracted the anomalous mass contribution to the proton mass $M_a/M$ comparing an exponential GFF (as in ref.~\cite{Wang:2019mza}) to a a dipole form GFF (as in ref.~\cite{Kharzeev:2021qkd}).
-This analysis is discussed in the supplemental material.
+For completeness, we also carried out a one-dimensional analysis of our results to determine the mass radius according to the vector meson dominance (VMD)-based approach from Ref.~\citen{Kharzeev:2021qkd} (labeled DK) for each photon energy separately.
+Additionally, following the VMD approach described in refs.~\cite{Wang:2019mza,Kharzeev:1995ij,Kharzeev:1998bz,Kharzeev:2021qkd}, we extracted the anomalous mass contribution to the proton mass $M_a/M$ comparing an exponential GFF (as in Ref.~\citen{Wang:2019mza}) to a dipole form GFF (as in Ref.~\citen{Kharzeev:2021qkd}).
+This analysis is discussed in the Methods section.

 We have measured the exclusive $J/\psi$ photoproduction differential cross sections near threshold as a function of photon energy $E_{\gamma}$ from 9.1 GeV to 10.6 GeV, and four-momentum transfer $t$ from $t_{min}$ up to 4.5 GeV$^2$.
-We fit our two-dimensional data using the cross section expressions from the holographic QCD approach~\cite{Mamo:2021krl} and the GPD+VMD approach~\cite{Guo:2021ibg} to fully determine, for the first time, the gluonic GFFs $A_g(t)$ and $C_g(t)$ from purely experimental data, up to $\vert t \vert=4.5 \text{GeV}^2$.
-We found $D(t)=4C(t)$ to be negative over the measured $t$-range.
-We compared our extracted results
+We fit our two-dimensional data using the cross section expressions from the holographic QCD approach~\cite{Mamo:2021krl} and the GPD